If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 Many preamps (including the Para DI, Venue, and Q\Strip) have an XLR output that sends a line level signal.
 This is commonly known as a DI – or direct input/injection.
 By utilizing a DI output you can provide a strong signal right to the mixing board and not worry about signal degradation along the cable.

 This can be great if you play through a PA a lot.
-It reduces the need for an extra DI box.
+It reduces the need for an extra DI box (like this).
 If you play mainly through an amp, you might want – or need – to use a 1/4″ cable anyways and the DI feature will be wasted.

 The sound that is produced by the preamp will be basically identical whether using XLR or 1/4″.
-The only difference will be the level of the signal and how hard you have to drive the level.
+The only difference is that the DI is output at a fixed “line” level, which is +4dbu and very loud.
+The 1/4″ output is at a lower volume and will require you to crank the level to get a line level-like output signal.
 Often a pickup that is quiet over the 1/4″ cable will be plenty loud when using the DI out.

 My main rig for the past few years has been the HX Stomp from Line 6.
 It has a 1MΩ input, which isn’t enough for a lot of passive pickups, but could be enough depending on your model – especially if you have an active pickup.
 It does everything and is quite expensive.
 I don’t recommend it for hobby players, but if you want the best for performing, I haven’t found anything better.